19 October 2022

 Driving distances, where do you rank?
 Do you hit it further than an average amateur golfer?
 These days there is so much emphasis on distance off the tee, more so in the professional game, but is it really all its made out to be?
 Standard amateur golfers have little information or statistics available to see how far a typical amateur golfer hits the ball.
-Shot Scope have produced statistics on the average driving distances, for amateur golfers.
+Shot Scope have a database of over 200 million shots around the world and have produced statistics on the average driving distances, for amateur golfers.
 You might be surprised at this…

 The pie chart clearly outlines that the majority of golfers are in the 200 -224 yards section, with the second biggest segment being 225 -249 yards.
 Nearly 70% of amateur golfers, have an average driving distance of less than 250 yards.
 This may come as a surprise.